-- (5) The provisions of chapter 130, Laws of 2015 and subsection (4) of this section shall not apply to circumstances where a law enforcement officer has momentarily obtained a firearm or concealed pistol license from an individual and would otherwise immediately return the firearm or concealed pistol license to the individual during the same interaction. - 7 Sec.
-7. RCW 9A.36.041 and 2017 c 272 s 1 are each amended to 8 read as follows: - 9 (1) A person is guilty of assault in the fourth degree if, under 10 circumstances not amounting to assault in the first, second, or third 11 degree, or custodial assault, he or she assaults another. - (2) Assault in the fourth degree is a gross misdemeanor, except as provided in subsection (3) of this section. - (3) (a) Assault in the fourth degree ((, where domestic violence was pleaded and proven)) occurring after July 23, 2017, and before the effective date of this section, where domestic violence is pleaded and proven, is a class C felony if the person has two or more prior adult convictions within ten years for any of the following offenses ((where domestic violence as defined in RCW 9.94A.030 was pleaded and proven)) occurring after July 23, 2017, where domestic violence was pleaded and proven: - 22 $((\frac{a}{a}))$ (i) Repetitive domestic violence offense as defined in 23 RCW 9.94A.030; - $((\frac{b}{b}))$ (ii) Crime of harassment as defined by RCW 9A.46.060; - $((\frac{(c)}{(c)}))$ (iii) Assault in the third degree; - 26 $((\frac{d}{d}))$ (iv) Assault in the second degree;
+- 1 (5) The provisions of chapter 130, Laws of 2015 and subsection 2 (4) of this section shall not apply to circumstances where a law enforcement officer has momentarily obtained a firearm or concealed 4 pistol license from an individual and would otherwise immediately 5 return the firearm or concealed pistol license to the individual 6 during the same interaction. - 7 Sec.
+7. RCW 9A.36.041 and 2017 c 272 s 1 are each amended to 8 read as follows: - 9 (1) A person is guilty of assault in the fourth degree if, under 10 circumstances not amounting to assault in the first, second, or third 11 degree, or custodial assault, he or she assaults another. - (2) Assault in the fourth degree is a gross misdemeanor, except as provided in subsection (3) of this section. - (3) Assault in the fourth degree, where domestic violence against an "intimate partner" as defined in RCW 26.50.010 was pleaded and proven on or after the effective date of this section, is a class C felony if the person has two or more prior adult convictions within ten years for any of the following offenses where domestic violence against an "intimate partner" as defined in RCW 26.50.010, or domestic violence against a "family or household member" as defined in subsection (4) of this section, was pleaded and proven after July 23, 2017: - 23 (a) Repetitive domestic violence offense as defined in RCW 24 9.94A.030; - (b) Crime of harassment as defined by RCW 9A.46.060; - 26 (c) Assault in the third degree;